mbbender/fuel-infusedpay/readme.md

 Coming soon...

 ## Fully Tested
-To run tests you must configure the authorizenet.php config to your app with valid test system credentials and then run
+To run tests you must configure the authorizenet.php config with valid test system credentials, and if you have changed the FUEL_ENV variable you must change it back to TEST or DEVELOPMENT (It will automatically be TEST if you haven't overriden it) and then run

 test group InfusedPay